What do 20.000 pairs of socks, 15.000 euros, three wasted months, and a weasel wearing a sombrero have in common?

-Share plans that are always up to date: Your audience needs an up to date roadmap, and not have and old version stuck in an inbox somewhere.
+Share plans that are always up to date: Your audience needs an up-to-date roadmap, and not have an old version stuck in an inbox somewhere.

 Strategically Helpful: The best roadmapping tools include prioritization tools.
-The tool helps you think remove bias from your decision making, so that you can most effective route toward your shared company vision.
+The tool helps you think to remove bias from your decision-making, so that you can the most effective route toward your shared company vision.

-Creating a prioritisation roadmap is simple with airfocus.
+Creating a prioritization roadmap is simple with airfocus.